 Prevention funding should be used for prevention staff to attend at least one national prevention-related conference per year.
 Any national conferences outside of the NPN Prevention Research Conference, NATCON, CADCA National or Mid-Year Conferences must have prior DBHDS approval.
 Each CSB receives $3000 in their base allocation to help support this capacity building effort.

-Submit an annual budget for SABG Prevention Set Aside utilizing DBHDS’ template.
+Submit an annual budget for SUPTR Prevention Set Aside utilizing DBHDS’ template.

-Within that budget, allocate specific resources for Marijuana prevention capacity building, planning and implementation in the amount of $45,000.
+CSBs must enter all report data into PBPS by the 15th of the month for the month prior.

 Counter Tools